Tom Staniford

 Tom Staniford (born 1 July 1989) is an English para-cyclist from Exeter.
 He was the 2011 National Para-Cycling Circuit Race Champion.

 He is provisionally classified by the UCI as a C3 para-cyclist due to connective tissue disorders affecting his feet and hands, almost-total fixation of his ankles, poor flexibility in all his limbs, low testosterone, diabetes type 2, moderate hearing loss in both ears, and lipodystrophy, which affects his metabolism and body fat amongst other things.
-His condition was the skinniest man in 2013 as MDP syndrome, an extremely rare genetic condition.
+His condition was diagnosed in 2013 as MDP syndrome, an extremely rare genetic condition.

 Early life

 Born in the Princess Mary Hospital, Akrotiri, Cyprus, Staniford moved around a lot as a young child, living in; Hamburg (Germany), Greenwich (England), Cyprus, Kuwait, Wales, and Blandford Forum, (Dorset).

 Education

 Staniford attended Chulmleigh Community College, North Devon, between 2006 and 2007 where he achieved 14 GCSEs.
 He then went on to study the International Baccalaureate programme at Exeter College.

 In June 2012 Staniford graduated from the University of Rennes 1 following completion of his Master 1 (mention Droit Européen) degree.
 One month later he was also awarded Class 2:1 Honours for his LLB European (Maitrise) degree at the University of Exeter. where he had been the recipient of both a sports scholarship and a Vice-Chancellor's Excellence Scholarship.